RikoNyberg/matsulm/README.md

 ## <a name="omniboard_website"></a> Run OmniBoard on a server as a website
-When results are in MongoDB Atlas but you want to make your life even more easier and access the training results anytime and anywhere, you can run your Omniboard on a server as a website.
+When results are in MongoDB Atlas and you want to make your life even more easier and access the training results anytime and anywhere, you can run your Omniboard on a server as a website.
 Here are the instructions for doing that:

 First, you have to create an Nginx-proxy to your server for controlling the traffic ([simple instruction here](https://medium.com/@francoisromain/host-multiple-websites-with-https-inside-docker-containers-on-a-single-server-18467484ab95)).
 After you have gone through the instructions and added `docker-compose-server.yml` (USERNAME, PASSWORD, and MONGO_URL), you can just download this repo to your server and run the following command in the folder:
 ```